PoisotLab/ms_straight_lines/manuscript.md

 Because $L$ represents such a fundamental quantity, many predictive models have been considered over the years.
 Here we describe three popular approaches before describing our own proposed model.
-The *link-species scaling (LSSL)* model introduced by @CoheBria84 hypothesized that all networks have the same average degree, thats is most species should have the same number of interactions.
+The *link-species scaling (LSSL)* model introduced by @CoheBria84 hypothesized that all networks have the same _average degree_; that is, most species should have the same number of interactions.
 Links are modeled as the number of species times a constant:

 $$ L_{\text{lssl}} = b\times S \,$$ {#eq:lssl}

 with $b \approx 2$.
 This model imagines that every species added to a community increases the number of interactions by two -- for example, an animal which consumes one resource and is consumed by one predator.
-Yet this model started to show its deficiencies when data on larger food webs became available, which revealed that $L$ increases faster than a linear function of $S$ would.
-In response to the idea that the *average degree* is constant, Martinez [@Mart92] suggested instead that *connectance* is unchanged in response to $S$; in other words, a food web is always equally filled, regardless of whether it has 5 or 5000 species.
+This model started to show its deficiencies when data on larger food webs became available: in these larger webs,  $L$ increased faster than a linear function of $S$.
+In response, Martinez [@Mart92] suggested that all networks have the same *connectance*; in other words, that a food web is always equally filled, regardless of whether it has 5 or 5000 species.
 Under the so-called "constant connectance" model, the number of links is proportional to the richness squared,

 $$ L_{\text{cc}} = b\times S^2\,, $$ {#eq:cc}

 where $b$ is a constant in $]0,1[$ representing the expected value of connectance.
-This model can be relaxed by assuming that the scaling of $L$ with
-$S$ does not necessarily follows the maximum number of interactions, and the best fit was with a model of the form
+The third model adds flexibility  $L$ to not necessarily follow the maximum number of interactions, replacing the power of 2 with another parameter:

-$$ L_{\text{pl}} = b\times S^a\,, $$ {#eq:pl}
+$$ L_{\text{pl}} = b\times S^a\,. $$ {#eq:pl}

-which is trivially a linear relationship between $\text{log}(L)$ and
-$\text{log}(S)$.
-This power law model can be parameterized in arbitrarily complex ways, including spatial scaling and species area relationships [@BrosOstl04]; it should further be noted that this model is a synthesis of preview hypotheses, encompassing both the link-species scaling ($a=1, b\approx 2$) and the strict constant connectance ($a=2, b$) depending on which parameters are fixed.
+This power law model can be parameterized in many ways, including spatial scaling and species area relationships [@BrosOstl04].
+It is also a general case of the previous two models, encompassing both link-species scaling ($a=1, b\approx 2$) and the strict constant connectance ($a=2, b$) depending on which parameters are fixed.
 Power laws are very flexible, and indeed this function matches empirical data well -- so well that it is often treated as a "true" model which